ddashwood/Salus/README.md

 in the parent.
 When you start RabbitMQ and the child application, once everything is up and running again the changes will be passed onto the child.
 Salus provides a very simple means of adding resiliancy - so that if your message system or one of your microservices is unavailable, your data still regains eventual consistency!

+And of course if you stop the parent from running, the child will continue to run, and can access its own copy of the data independent of the parent.

 ### Instructions